I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-wiaupropinpropspec.md

 <p>This function returns <b>TRUE</b> if it found the property specification ID in the property specification ID array.
 Otherwise it returns <b>FALSE</b>.</p>

 ## -remarks
 <p>The <b>wiauPropInPropSpec</b> function finds a single property specification ID within an array of property specification IDs.
-A related function, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550173">wiauPropsInPropSpec</a> can be used to determine whether any of a specified list of property specification IDs is found in another array of property specification IDs.</p>

-<p>The <b>wiauPropInPropSpec</b> function finds a single property specification ID within an array of property specification IDs.
-A related function, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550173">wiauPropsInPropSpec</a> can be used to determine whether any of a specified list of property specification IDs is found in another array of property specification IDs.</p>
+A related function, <a href="..\wiautil\nf-wiautil-wiaupropsinpropspec.md">wiauPropsInPropSpec</a> can be used to determine whether any of a specified list of property specification IDs is found in another array of property specification IDs.</p>

 ## -requirements
 <table>